 I’m struggling with my morning BS number.
 When I went to bed around 11PM my BS was 107.
 I’m waking up with my BS between 120 – 135.
 I did put two pieces of string cheese next to my bed and when I woke up around 3am, I ate one.
 Since I was told to eat protein at night.
 When I woke up 3 hours later my BS was 130.
 I didn’t want to eat anything large since it’s so close to 140 (my goal is to keep it below 140).
 So I had 1 piece of toast (sugar free wheat bread) and just a tiny bit of peanut butter.
 I checked it an hour later and it was 161!
 What am I doing wrong?

-Why is blood sugar high in the morning?
+Are you constantly questioning: Why is blood sugar high in the morning?

-Logically we’d think that it should be at it’s lowest in the morning right?
+I mean, logically we’d think that it should be at it’s lowest in the morning right?

 Why Is Blood Sugar High In The Morning?

 Although it would seem logical that your body would have the lowest blood glucose in the morning this often isn’t the case for the following 6 reasons.

 1. Glucose Happens 24/7

 All the cells in the body need glucose to fuel their function, even when we sleep.